refraction-ray/general-notes/math_science/primary_number_theory.md

 **Euclid's Algorithm:** Iteratively replace the larger number with the remainder, until the remainder is zero.
 Then the divider (smaller number) in the last round is the gcd.
 The correctness of the algorithm is ensured by theorem 3.

 **Comment:** (Algorithm finding the representation of gcd) As a byproduct, this algorithm can also be used to decompose gcd into standard representation as in theorem 2.
 Namely, find integer x,y, s.t. $ax+by=\gcd (a,b)$.
-This is done be go into the reverse direction on Euclid's algorithm, which take the larger and larger numbers into the expression, until we are back with the two numbers a and b, and the prefactor of them are x and y.
+This is done by going into the reverse direction on Euclid's algorithm, which take the larger and larger numbers into the expression, until we are back with the two numbers a and b, and the prefactor of them are x and y.

 ### Complexity analysis